 - Change the following line

-- Finally you open PHPMYADMIN and create new database for your application and migrate all tables for application you like to used.
+- Finally, you open PHPMYADMIN and create a new database for your application and migrate all tables for the application you like to use.

-These are the steps you will have to follow when you deploy Laravel application on shared hosting.
+These are the steps you will have to follow when you deploy the Laravel application on shared hosting.
 Sometimes, you will taste success, but in most cases, all your efforts will go in vain.
-The case may be you are unable to find a suitable PHP version to support your Laravel application.
+The case maybe you are unable to find a suitable PHP version to support your Laravel application.
 Or you will end up with a 500 error.